For a split second, a perverse thought struck her … what would happen if she told Mr. Conway the truth?

 “It’s rather cold today,” Ghazala commented..

 “Oh—I ’ll be fine,” Carrie said, zipping up the jacket too close to her throat so it bit into her skin and she had to pull it down a little.
-“So, uh, what about the other tenants?” she asked swiftly, while messing about with her shoes and rummaging the Pile for her purse.
+“So, uh, what about the other tenants?” she asked swiftly while messing about with her shoes and rummaging the Pile for her purse.
 “Do you plan on inviting all of them for ice cream, too—or do I get special privileges?”

 Ghazala shook her head: “Leanne, you are the only other tenant.”

-ParadIce was an ice-cream parlor, cheap seafood diner and postcard shop all in one.
+ParadIce was an ice-cream parlor, cheap seafood diner, and postcard shop all in one.
 However, its full selection of offers wasn’t something you realized until you had stepped in through the front door and almost bumped into the stand with oddly oversized postcard reproductions from the 50s and 60s.
-As they walked over the miniscule parking lot before ParadIce, Ghazala looked determinedly relaxed.
+As they walked over the minuscule parking lot before ParadIce, Ghazala looked determinedly relaxed.
 She had brought Carrie here along a gravel path, which ran alongside the main road.
-It was as if Ghazala already knew all there was to know about the terrain near the Fremont Home, for she had lead on with quick assured steps.
+It was as if Ghazala already knew all there was to know about the terrain near the Fremont Home, for she had led on with quick assured steps.